Описание

 Отчет

 A use after free risk exists in the traffic control act_ct path when it is attached to non ingress egress qdiscs.
 In this configuration classify can return TC_ACT_CONSUMED while the skb is still held by the defragmentation engine.
 That can result in the skb being consumed and later accessed again by defragmentation which may lead to a kernel crash.
 Impact is denial of service in the common case, but keeping in mind that a kernel UAF could be exploitable for privilege escalation in some cases.
-The bug could happen only if some specific configuration being used (when tc/action being used and if the act_ct linked to incorrect qdisc/block), and in some cases regular user (is with some privileges) can make such configuration.
+The bug could happen only if some specific configuration being used (when tc/action being used and if the act_ct linked to incorrect qdisc/block), and in some cases regular user (if with some privileges) can make such configuration.
+The bug is not triggerable until some specific configuration being used, so considered with limited impact level.

 Затронутые пакеты